MangoTheCat/Modelling-Airbnb-Prices/README.md

 print(data.shape)
 ```

-    (46976, 23)
+    (46976, 22)

-## Manipulation on price column --> integer
+## Manipulation on Price Columns <a name="price_col"></a>

-Now, I need to manipulate some features that relate to price as they have a wrong format: they contain the thousand separator (',') and the '$' symbol.
+Now, I need to manipulate some features that relate to price as they have a price formatting: they contain the thousand separator (',') and the '$' symbol.
 Let's get rid of it and transform these features into integer.

 ```python